microserv-io/tripadvisor-mcp/README.md

 1. Get your Tripadvisor Content API key from the [Tripadvisor Developer Portal](https://developer.tripadvisor.com/).

-2. Configure the environment variables, either through a `.env` file or system environment variables:
+2. Configure the environment variables for your Tripadvisor Content API, either through a `.env` file or system environment variables:

 ```env
 # Required: Tripadvisor Content API configuration